Results of Study Indicate That the J-1 Summer Work Travel Program Delivers Significant Public Policy Benefits and Strengthens the U.S. Economy

 The assessment included a comprehensive review of the program, surveys of international participants from the past five years, interviews and surveys of U.S. host employers, and labor market statistics for the areas where the program operates.

 Key findings of the research show that the program delivers significant benefits to the U.S. in terms of public diplomacy:

 - SWT participants leave the program with higher regard and understanding of the United States.

-- 76 percent of SWT participants reported a higher overall regard for the U.S.
+- Seventy-six percent (76%) of SWT participants reported higher overall regard for the U.S.

-- 73 percent of SWT participants reported cultural exchange as their top reason for participating and only 3 percent reported earning money as their top reason.
+- Seventy-three percent (73%) of SWT participants reported cultural exchange as their top reason for participating, and only 3 percent reported earning money as their top reason.

 Key findings also show that there is no statistical relationship between the number of SWT participants and U.S. youth unemployment rates.

 The analysis suggests that SWT participants supplement the existing American workforce rather than compete for existing jobs with local workers.